DataDog/documentation/content/en/database_monitoring/setup_sql_server/troubleshooting.md

 The DSN in the above example is `[ODBC Driver 18 for SQL Server]`, which matches the default driver name the Agent is using.
 If the DSN for your driver does not match the name of driver the Agent is using, you will get the `Data source not found` error.

-It is possible to set the `dsn` name in your instance config to match what is set in your `/etc/odbcinst.ini` file.
+It is possible to set the `dsn` in your instance config to match what is set in your `/etc/odbcinst.ini` file.
 For example:

     ```text
     $ cat /etc/odbcinst.ini